mind-matrix/ScriptSass/README.md

 1. Page may flicker upon initial load because compiling the SCSS takes some time
 2. CPU usage of end-user may increase

+The big takeaway - it's still only 8 kB (minified)
 For a hands-on experience of it's working, go to [docs](http://mskies.web44.net/jsass/index.html).

 Currently it supports: